RNnetwork Blog

 3 travel nurse pay pitfalls to avoid

-There are many factors that go into the decision to accept a travel nurse job, but one of the first questions most nurses ask is: how much will I get paid?
-However, the answer to that question isn’t always as clear and simple as it should be.
-When you receive an offer from a travel nursing agency, it’s important to dig deeper and ask clarifying questions to make sure you understand what you’re getting.
+When you receive an offer from a travel nursing agency, you must dig deeper and ask clarifying questions to ensure you understand what you’re getting.
 Not all offers are created equal, and it’s easy to be disappointed if you don’t know exactly what you are signing up for.
-Here are three travel nurse pay pitfalls to avoid.
+Here are three travel nursing pay pitfalls to avoid.

-1. An offer that isn’t really an offer
+1. An offer that isn’t an offer

-“Sometimes nurses think an email they received is an offer, but it’s generic to everyone,” says Michele Kluger, a senior recruiter with RNnetwork.
+“Sometimes nurses think an email they received is an offer, but it’s generic to everyone,” says Michele Kluger Loebl, a senior recruiter with RNnetwork.
 “I hear this a lot, and I recommend they send me the letter.
 I can help them clarify what it means, and then we can calculate what they’d actually earn with RNnetwork.”

 “It’s best to be as specific as possible,” he says.
-“That way you know exactly what you’re going to earn for that specific assignment.”
+“That way, you know exactly what you’re going to earn for that specific assignment.”

 2. More hours than you signed up for